ezriharmusial/LastMessengerS/src/lib/md-collections/artists/whitneyzinny.md

 performance_setup:
   - instrumental tracks
 vision: for people to come alive through her music
-mission: impart people's lives positively via her music
+mission: to impact people's lives positively via her music
-reason: she is passionate about it and it means life to her
+reason: as she is passionate about it and it means life to her
 inspiration: keyboard tunes, when she is feeling down, happenings around her and other experiences in life.
 Her physical environment is a trigger, she loves to be in a quiet place, where she can be able to flow while her pen bleeds